nimarion/promcord/README.md

 DISCORD_TOKEN=<your token>
 ```
 5. Use [prometheus.yml](prometheus.yml) for Prometheus (Edit target hostname!)
+6. Rename the `docker-compose.yml.localsample` to `docker-compose.yml`.
-6. That's it!
+7. That's it!
 Go to [http://your-ip:grafana-port](http://localhost:3000) to access Grafana.
 Then follow [this](https://grafana.com/docs/guides/getting_started/) guide to configure your Grafana server.
-7. To simplify the creation of Grafana Dashboards, you can download a ready-made dashboard [here](grafana.json) to [import it into Grafana](https://grafana.com/docs/grafana/latest/reference/export_import/)
+8. To simplify the creation of Grafana Dashboards, you can download a ready-made dashboard [here](grafana.json) to [import it into Grafana](https://grafana.com/docs/grafana/latest/reference/export_import/)

 ## Collected data